heydudewasus87/alpha-research-platform/README.md

 combines those scores, decides how much money to put in each stock, and checks the results, similar to how quant investment funds work.

+Some functions may not work in GitHub preview, so you might have to run it through Google Colab.

 ---

 ## Background